LEARNING TO SURF AFTER 40

 • Surfboards can even be custom-made, if necessary.

-• You should NEVER feel as though you’re too old to start surfing.
+• You should NEVER feel as though you’re too old to start learning to surf at 40.

 Don’t live life according to other people’s expectations or rules, make your own rules (perhaps not on the road, but you get the idea!).
 If you feel you’ll enjoy surfing and you like the sound of the many benefits we’ve discussed here today, we have three words for you; GO FOR IT!